This series goes over the topics described in this talk.

 A Systems lens

-It is surprising that as we are building software systems, we rarely think in systemic terms about our own knowledge.
+It is surprising that as we are building software systems, we rarely think systemically about our own knowledge.
 Diana Montalion addresses this in her book Learning Systems Thinking.
 She invites us to consider that:

 Knowledge Stock: This refers to the store of knowledge a knowledge worker has developed or can access.
 Knowledge workers are individuals whose profession involves being “paid to think”